Conclusion of 3 Parts

 The story of Auschwitz was documented in black and white film by a young Russian photographer, Alexander Vorontsov, who came with the Russian Army which liberated the camp.
 It is through the filter of his eyes and his lenses that we have the images of the horror that was Auschwitz, a crime against humanity that beggars belief.

-If your circumstances permit you and would like an understanding and appreciation of our own life on earth as it relates to those within your immediate orbit, carve out time to see Auschwitz.
+If your circumstances permit you and would like to gain an understanding and appreciation of our own life on earth as it relates to those within your immediate orbit, carve out time to see Auschwitz.
 You will come out of the experience quiet and somber.
 It is like going through a silent, day-long spiritual retreat that will stay with you forever.

 Auschwitz gives you a deeper understanding of the human story, our story, as it unfolds even now.
-We see increasing incidents of a turn towards socialism by leftists, which is communism lite and a marked rise of anti-Semitism fueled by raging radical Islamic terrorism.
+We see increasing incidents of a turn towards socialism by leftists, which is communism lite and a marked rise of anti-Semitism fueled by radical Islamic terrorism.
 The level of hatred is on the rise.

 Most importantly, for ALL freedom-loving people everywhere, the push towards globalism for a one-world order, with the elite, unelected few calling the shots over hapless, ordinary working people on how we are to live our lives on planet earth at every level, must be met by a stern, effective, concerted pushback.